FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 4. Use in Flavors

 4-Methyl guaiacol is utilized in a variety of flavor categories, including smoked, roasted, and spicy profiles.
-It serves as an impact note, enhancing the authenticity and depth of flavors in sauces, meats, and beverages.
-Typical use levels in finished products range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering effects.
-The compound is stable under typical food processing conditions, though it may degrade under extreme heat or prolonged exposure to air.
+It is commonly used in meat, barbecue sauces, and savory applications to enhance smoky notes.
+Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and application.
+The compound is relatively stable under heat but may degrade under acidic conditions, which should be considered during formulation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature